dirkkelly/dirkkelly/content/philosophy/you-wont-be-fired.md

 Together we can challenge unjust authority.

-Together we can receive our fair share.
+Together we can get our fair share.

 Together we can serve our purpose.